-- Lobbying.
-Interactions with government officials or regulators that could be seen as lobbying must be discussed in advance and coordinated with the Office of the General Counsel or the Compliance Committee. - Pressure.
+- Lobbying, Interactions with government officials or regulators that could be seen as lobbying must be discussed in advance and coordinated with the Office of the General Counsel or the Compliance Committee. - Pressure.
 Never apply direct or indirect pressure on another employee to contribute to, support, or oppose any political candidate or party. - Improper influence.
-Avoid even the appearance of making political contributions in order to gain favor or in an attempt to exert improper influence. - Conflicts of interest.
+Avoid even the appearance of making political contributions in order to gain favor or in an attempt to exert improper influence.
+This includes donating to a political candidate's preferred charity as an indirect method of contributing to such candidate's campaign or political cause. - Conflicts of interest.
 Holding or campaigning for political office must not create, or appear to create, a conflict of interest with your duties at Comfort.